 “New variants of the SARS-CoV-2 virus are detected every week,” Ray says.
 “Most come and go — some persist but don’t become more common; some increase in the population for a while, and then fizzle out.
 When a change in the infection pattern first pops up, it can be very hard to tell what’s driving the trend — changes to the virus, or changes in human behavior.
 It is worrisome that similar changes to the spike protein are arising independently on multiple continents.”

-Are there additional COVID-19 precautions for the new coronavirus mutations?
+Are there additional COVID-19 precautions for the new coronavirus variants?

 Bollinger says that as of now, none of the new coronavirus variants call for any new prevention strategies.
-“We need to continue doing what we’re doing,” he says.
+“We need to continue doing the basic precautions that we know work to interrupt spread of the virus,” he says.